Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Why am I only hearing about this now?"
 Allison sat forward.

 "Because we were in hospital I guess.
 And, um, I was too busy trying to…" Xiù gestured to the room around her.
-“You know, trying to settle in up here and get back in shape that I guess I just forgot to check up on the last, uh, ten years of world history.
-There’s… a lot of it.”
+"You know, trying to settle in up here and get back in shape that I guess I just forgot to check up on the last, uh, ten years of world history.
+There’s… a lot of it."

 "Wow, yeah.
 You missed the best part of a decade, didn’t ya?
 When you think about how much happened in, like, the sixties or the forties or whatever…" Allison agreed.

 "You missed five years too."
 Xiù pointed out.
-“Did you know there’s a *city* in the asteroid belt now?
-And another one on the planet Cimbrean?”
+"Did you know there’s a *city* in the asteroid belt now?
+And another one on the planet Cimbrean?"

 "I knew there were small colonies…" Allison said.
-“Cities?”
+"Cities?"

 "Yeah… It’s… kinda scary.
 When I left...I mean, aliens were just a silly story when I left and all of this would have been on TV."

 "And now you’re fluent in an alien language and could probably get a *job* in one of those cities."
 Allison said.
-“Wow.
-Mindfuck.”
+"Wow.
+Mindfuck."

 "Yeah… Anyway, uh… Regaari was on that station.
 With Mother Giymuy.
 She… didn’t make it."